-1. Critical Thinking: Students will be able to differentiate between fact and opinion; be able to discern between relevant and irrelevant information, recognize bias in source material, and critically examine a diversity of source material.
+Critical Thinking: Students will be able to differentiate between fact and opinion; be able to discern between relevant and irrelevant information, recognize bias in source material, and critically examine a diversity of source material.

-2. Communication: In written, oral, and/or visual communication, students will communicate in a manner appropriate to audience and occasion, with an evident message and organizational structure.

-- Teamwork: Students will be able to work together toward a shared purpose relevant to the course or discipline with a sense of shared responsibility for meeting that purpose. - Empirical and Quantitative Skills: Students will be able understand and utilize mathematical functions and empirical principles and processes.
+- Communication: In written, oral, and/or visual communication, students will communicate in a manner appropriate to audience and occasion, with an evident message and organizational structure. - Empirical and Quantitative Skills: Students will be able understand and utilize mathematical functions and empirical principles and processes. - 4.
+Teamwork: Students will be able to work together toward a shared purpose relevant to the course or discipline with a sense of shared responsibility for meeting that purpose.

-Paper writings, projects and exams will be given to support and assess the learning objectives and competency student learning outcomes.
+Monthly writings, projects and exams will be given to support and assess the learning objectives and competency student learning outcomes.
+Some other small assignments will be assigned in classroom or online to enhance the understanding of the class contents.

-Monthly Paper Writings:
+Monthly Writings:

-In order to culture and assess your critical thinking and written communication ability, you need to read articles and submit brief reviews.
+In order to culture and assess your critical thinking and written communication ability, you need to read an article and submit a brief review every month.
 The review should be typed (12 pt font, 1.5 line spacing) and include two full paragraphs.
-First, conclude the opinions of the article (about one half to one page).
-In the second paragraph (about one half to one page), please critique of the article with substantive or evidence-driven arguments for or against the opinions of the article.
-The articles will be assigned to you and topics will be related to sustainable development, global water shortage and global climate change.
-The reviews must be sent to the submission folder in D2L before 5 pm on Jan 31, Feb 28 and Mar 31.
-Late homework will receive a zero!
+First, conclude the main contents of the article (about one half to one page).
+In the second paragraph (about one half to one page), please critique of the article with substantive or evidence-driven arguments for or against the opinions of the article (e.g. do you like the papers and why).
+The articles will be assigned to you in D2L and topics will be related to sustainable development, global water shortage and global climate change.
+The reviews must be sent to the assignment submission folder in D2L before 5 pm on Jan 31, Feb 28 and Mar 31.
 Source of information must be referenced.
-Any paper that is not properly referenced will receive a zero!
+Assignments are expected to be submitted on time.